Eva Gonzales – The Forgotten Female Impressionism Painter

 Eva Gonzales, like all the Impressionists, sometimes ventured outside to paint plein-air.
 However she rarely painted landscapes.
 Like the female impressionists, Mary Cassatt and Berthe Morisot, Gonzales’s choice of subject matter was almost exclusively of women and children.

 She often used her family and female friends as models.
-They either posed or she painted them as they were busy in their everyday lives.
+They either posed for her or she painted them as they were busy in their everyday lives.

 Unfortunately, her life and artistic career ended early.
 Gonzales died at the young age of 34 from childbirth complications.
 Ironically, her death was five days after the death of her teacher and friend, Edouard Manet.